Watson-Personal-Assistant/developer/_content/further-topics/using-wcs.md

 2. Follow the on-screen prompts.
 Specify the space and organization where you added your Watson Assistant service.
 To find the credentials of your Watson Assistant Workspace, on the Watson Assistant user interface, click **Service credentials** and then click **View credentials**.
 Specify the user name, password ID and name of your Watson Assistant workspace.
 In this tutorial, the workspace name is 'jokes'.
 Select WCS as your NLU engine.

 #### Step 4: Modify the action.js file to handle the intents defined in WCS
-1. Define handlers for the intents, chuck-norris-joke and dad-joke, that are defined in your Watons Assistant workspace in the `actions.js` file.
+1. Define handlers for the intents, chuck-norris-joke and dad-joke, that are defined in your Watson Assistant workspace in the `actions.js` file.
 To handle these intents, add the `request` module to the `actions.js` file to include external APIs that provide Chuck Norris and Dad jokes.
 Add this line to the top of the `actions.js` file:
 ```javascript
 const request = require('request');